Brian Cox – Por Que Precisamos Dos Exploradores

 and particularly curiosity-led science

-e particularmente a ciência movida pela curiosidade
+e em particular a ciência impulsionada pela curiosidade

 and exploration.